-

 There’s good, but limited on-piste cruising here – made better still by the quality of the snow, and fun additional features laid on by the resort, such as its early-morning first tracks programme, the Funslope above Hochgurgl, and the Snow Park.
 “Excellent lift system throughout and no queues at all when I was there,” enthused a reader.

 The skiing takes place in three topographically separate, but lift-linked areas spread across the northwestern side of the Otztal.
-Obergurgl’s main Festkogel sector is accessed either by a gondola at the beginning of the village or by a two-stage chair from the centre.
-From the top you can reach two further lifts and together these give access to a pleasant choice of blue and red cruising runs, as well as a couple of steeper blacks.
+Gurgl’s main Festkogel sector is accessed by two gondolas: one at the beginning of the village and another, faster lift, at its centre.
+From the top you can reach two further lifts and together these give access to a good choice of soothing blue and feisier red pistes, as well as a couple of steeper blacks.

 A gondola spanning two valleys

-From mid-mountain, the 3.6km Top Express gondola spans two valleys to reach Hochgurgl.
-The glacial terrain here is much more extensive with plenty of long, mainly blue, descents.
+From mid-mountain, the long, slow 3.6km Top Express gondola crosses two valleys to reach Hochgurgl’s slopes.
+The terrain here is more extensive with plenty of long, mainly blue, descents, which are perfect for building confidence early in your skiing career.
 The two-stage Hochgurglbahn gondola allows swift access from the valley to the modest collection of drag-lifts and chairs – including a modern six-pack – and a continuous vertical drop of 1200m.

 A glorious off-piste route begins from the lonely Hohe Mut Alm (see photo, below) and ends up near the Schönwieshutte.